csdswarm/clay-kiln/README.md

 ### Terminal Window 1

-In the directory where you would like to serve the project clone the following repos:
+In the directory where you would like to serve the project, clone the following repos:
 ```
 git clone git@bitbucket.org:entercom/frequency-clay-translator.git
 ```